Fully-heavy tetraquark spectra and production at hadron colliders: Summary

 \section{Summary}

-We have presented an analyse of the spectra of fully heavy tetraquarks within Regge trajectories and a calculation for the production of fully heavy tetraquarks at hadron colliders.
+We have presented an analyse of the spectra of fully heavy tetraquarks within Bethe-Salpeter equation and Regge trajectories and a calculation for the production of fully heavy tetraquarks at hadron colliders.
 The $X(6900)$ discovered by the LHCb collaboration could be explained as a radially excited S-wave fully heavy tetraquark or a orbitally excited P-wave tetraquark.
 The $X(6900)$ discovery indicates that the existence of fully heavy tetraquark partners, $T_{cc\bar{c}\bar{c}}$, $T_{bc\bar{b}\bar{c}}$ and $T_{bb\bar{b}\bar{b}}$.
 The production of both $T_{bc\bar{b}\bar{c}}$ and $T_{bb\bar{b}\bar{b}}$ have a suppression factor, however, these heavier states shall be tested within a larger data sample of proton-proton collision.

-\acknowledgments The author thanks the useful discussions with Peng Sun, Xiangpeng Wang and Kai Yi.
+\acknowledgments The author thanks the useful discussions with Chao-Hsi Chang, Fernando Silveira Navarra, Cong-Feng Qiao, Peng Sun, Xiangpeng Wang and Kai Yi.
 This work is supported by NSFC under grant No.~11705092 and 12075124, and by Natural Science Foundation of Jiangsu under Grant No.~BK20171471 and Jiangsu Qinglan project.